 — Background —

 During the Depression in the 1930s, the United States began implementing social insurance programs such as unemployment and Social Security benefits.
 Federal statutes provided no basis for a system of compensation for wage loss due to short-term sickness or disability that was comparable to the Federal-State system of unemployment insurance.
 As a result, some states enacted laws that became known as temporary disability insurance or cash sickness insurance.
-In New Jersey, most workers whose employment is covered by the New Jersey Unemployment Compensation Law are also protected by a mandatory disability insurance program which covers a non-work related illness, injury, or disability.
+In New Jersey, most workers whose employment is covered by the New Jersey Unemployment Compensation Law are also protected by a mandatory disability insurance program which covers an illness, injury, or disability that is not work related.

 — How are TDBL benefits funded? —

 The TDBL permits employers to participate in either the State Plan, which is administered by the Department of Labor and Workforce Development, or to establish their own Private Plan to provide benefits.
-For 2021, employers are required to contribute 0.47 percent of the employee’s total wages, up to $138,200 in a calendar year with a maximum contribution of $649.54.
+For 2022, employers are required to contribute 0.14% of the employee’s total wages, up to $151,900 in a calendar year with a maximum contribution of $212.66.
 The employer contribution can vary from year to year, as TDBL is an experience-rated fund, based on the amount of benefits paid to the employees of the business.
 Therefore, as more employees utilize the TDBL benefits, the contribution paid by the employer will increase.
+Employer contribution rates can vary from 0.10% to 0.75% on the first $39,800 earned by each employee during the 2022 calendar year.

 — Who is eligible for benefits under the TDBL? —